Read in 3 minutes

 Before continuing with this tutorial, make sure you are logged in as a user with sudo privileges.

-It is worth mentioning that if you want to install a python module globally you should prefer to install it as a package using the
+It is worth mentioning that if you want to install a python module globally, you should prefer to install it as a package using the

 apt manager.
 Use pip to install python modules globally only if there is no package available.

 Virtual Environment allows you to install Python modules in an isolated location for a specific project, rather than being installed globally.
-This way you do not have to worry of affecting other Python projects.
+This way you do not have to worry about affecting other Python projects.

 pip and Python 3